Dnida/SimosSort/README.md

 ## Description

-This script will sort through a folder, and rename the csv files to the name of your flashed file + the date.
+This script will sort through a folder, and rename the csv files to the name of your flashed file(Found in the csv) + the date.

 I find this way more easy to sort so you're not potentially looking at incorrect files